Thinkit-lab/Demo/README.md

 Add any additional functionality / cleanup you think would improve the app (bonus points)

+# After Completion:
+Upload the code on your github and send us a link :

 # Note:
 Try to implement extensions where every you think it can be done.
 Basic ui should work for showing informations.
 Dom't waste your much time on UI.